Matthew D. Manahan

-Matt is adept at stakeholder negotiations, including with state and federal regulators, that are a necessary part of large development permitting matters, including especially energy and commercial development projects.
+Matt is adept at stakeholder negotiations, including with state and federal regulators, that are a necessary part of large development permitting matters, including especially renewable energy and commercial development projects.
 Matt appears before and works with the Federal Energy Regulatory Commission and state and federal environmental, fish and wildlife, and conservation agencies, as well as numerous municipal planning boards and zoning boards of appeals.

-- 2016 The Best Lawyers in America® “Lawyer of the Year” in Land Use and Zoning Law in Portland, Maine
+- The Best Lawyers in America® “Lawyer of the Year” in Land Use and Zoning Law in Maine (2016, 2018, 2024)

-- 2015 The Best Lawyers in America® “Lawyer of the Year” in Environmental Law in Portland, Maine
+- The Best Lawyers in America® “Lawyer of the Year” in Environmental Law in Maine (2015 & 2021)

 - Rated AV® Preeminent™ by Martindale-Hubbell

 - Bowdoin College Volunteer of the Year Award for service on Bowdoin Alumni Schools and Interviewing Committee (2008)

 - Received Maine Bar Foundation Special Recognition Award for outstanding volunteer service (1994)

 - Member and former Chair, Maine State Bar Association Natural Resources and Environmental Law Section